ABCxFF/diepindepth/protocol/serverbound.md

 x1000 ; adblock          ; Remnant of when the game detected adblockers
 ```

 For information on how these are encoded, see [`data.md`](/protocol/data.md#bitflags---vu) where the example is actually a sample input packet.
-If the `joysticks` flag is set, then two additional varfloats are appended to the packet, representing the x-axis movement and the y-axis movement.
+If the `use joysticks` flag is set, then two additional varfloats are appended to the packet, representing the x-axis movement and the y-axis movement.
+The `use gamepad` has no actual affect on the game and likely just serves for analytical purposes.

 Format:
 > `01 flags(input flags) vf(world mouse x) vf(world mouse y) joysticks?[vf(x axis) vf(y axis)]`